Netflix/pollyjs/README.md

 Polly.JS is a standalone, framework agnostic, JavaScript library that enables recording, replaying, and stubbing HTTP interactions.

-By combining the ideas behind Ruby's [VCR](https://github.com/vcr/vcr) with a client side Express-like server, Polly taps into native browser implementations to record, replay, and stub network requests and responses –— allowing for mocking APIs with as little as __one line of code__.
+By combining the ideas behind Ruby's [VCR](https://github.com/vcr/vcr) with a client-side Express-like server, Polly taps into native browser implementations to record, replay, and stub network requests and responses –— allowing for mocking APIs with as little as __one line of code__.

 > Interested in contributing, or just seeing Polly in action?
 Head over to [CONTRIBUTING.md](CONTRIBUTING.md) to learn how to spin up the project!